What we do

 respect

-Practical workshops designed as resources for our community partners and graduates to strengthen their mahi with their own people.
+• Practical workshops designed as resources for our graduates and community partners to help strengthen their mahi with their own people.
 Each workshop is shaped to meet the real needs of specific groups – like young mums, rangatahi, or whānau with gang backgrounds.

 Key workshops include:

-Flourishing People – Building resilience and wellbeing after trauma (tailored for each group)
+• Flourishing People – Building resilience and wellbeing after trauma

 Click the [+] for details